mulesoft-assets/template-sfdc2sieb-account-broadcast/README.md

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, supposing you choose as domain name `template-sfdc2sieb-account-broadcast` to trigger the use case you just need to hit `http://template-sfdc2sieb-account-broadcast.cloudhub.io/synccontacts`.
+Follow other steps defined [here](#runonpremise) and once your app is all set and started, there is no need to do anything else.
+Every time a Account is created or modified, it will be automatically synchronised to supplied database table.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Anypoint Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)